dwyl/learn-redux/egghead.io_video_tutorial_notes.md

       const render = () => { // render function updates DOM with counter value
         document.body.innerText = store.getState();
       }
-      store.subscribe(render); // all actions re-redner the DOM render(); // render the initial state of the page/app
+      store.subscribe(render); // all actions re-render the DOM render(); // render the initial state of the page/app

       // listen for click event on the whole document (click anywhere on the page)